 We hope that this guide was able to help you in your search.
 There are many more high-quality low volume masks out there and this list is not exhaustive.

-The Aqua Lung Sphera is at this moment our personal favorite as it strikes a good balance between performance and price.
+The original Aqua Lung Sphera was our personal favorite as it strikes a good balance between performance and price.
+The new Sphera X looks just as impressive but is a bit more expensive than the original.

 But, with that said, we do expect to upgrade to the Mares Viper as soon as we start spending more time in the water and in deeper water.
 The Mares Viper is an excellent mask for the freediver and spearfisherman that is fortunate enough to get in the water more than twice per week.